gtmangaliman/commissions-calculator-v2/README.md

 ```
 > php app.php transactions.txt
 ```
-Note: First parameter would be the file name where the transactions are located.
+Note: Second parameter would be the file name where the transactions are located.

 ## Run this command to test executions
 ```